Journals LibraryNHS NIHR - National Institute for Health Research

-As a general principle, people, places and organisations should be anonymised.
+Our policy is for people, places and organisations to be anonymised.
 If anonymisation is neither possible nor desirable, authors should ensure that they have permission from those affected to use the content to be included BEFORE submission of the final report.

 Verbatim quotations should be indented and formatted as follows: